VMGranite/gcp-infra-as-code/000_start_here/README.md

 the above turned up a project (e.g. `gcloud projects list` comes back empty), go to step 1 to create one, then come back here.

+Make sure to set your project in GCP as to not accidentally update the wrong project.
+`gcloud config set project training-project-XX`

 ## 2. Authenticate

 Two separate logins are required, because they serve different tools: